weibeld/lambda-eks-example/README.md

 # Lambda EKS Example

-Accessing an [Amazon EKS](https://aws.amazon.com/eks/) Kubernetes cluster from an [AWS Lambda](https://aws.amazon.com/lambda/) function.
+Accessing an [Amazon EKS](https://aws.amazon.com/eks/) Kubernetes cluster from an [AWS Lambda](https://aws.amazon.com/lambda/) function with [Go](https://golang.org/).

 ## What is it?

-This is a Go Lambda function that accesses an EKS cluster.
+This is a Go Lambda function that interacts with an EKS cluster.
 In particular, the Lambda function creates a new [deployment](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.12/#deployment-v1-apps) in an existing EKS cluster.
 The deployment consists of two replicas of an [NGINX](https://hub.docker.com/_/nginx/) pod.

-The Lambda function code uses the [Kubernetes Go client library](https://github.com/kubernetes/client-go) (client-go) to access the Kubernetes cluster.
+The Lambda function code uses the [Kubernetes Go client library](https://github.com/kubernetes/client-go) (client-go) to access the Kubernetes cluster (note that with a client library, you can do everything that you can do with `kubectl`).
 Read [below](why-go) why Go is used.
-Note that by using a Kubernetes client library, you can do everything that you can do with `kubectl`.

 Accessing an EKS cluster requires some additional steps which are summarised in the [Requirements](requirements) section.
 You have to work through this section before deploying the Lambda function.